Duan-JM/awesome-papers-fewshot/README.md

 # Segementation
 - [x] [CVPR 2019] CANet- Class-Agnostic Segmentation Networks with Iterative Refinement and Attentive Few-Shot Learning
 - [x] [AAAI 2019] Attention-based Multi-Context Guiding for Few-Shot Semantic Segmentation

-    Utilize the output of the different layers between query branch and support branch to gain more context informations.
+    * Utilize the output of the different layers between query branch and support branch to gain more context informations.

+- [x] [arXiv 2019] AMP-Adaptive Masked Proxies for Few-Shot Segmentation
+    * Not sure result in this area.

 # Generative Model
 - [x] [ICCV 2019] Few-Shot Unsupervised Image-to-Image Translation